Lamu Environment Foundation

 LEF supports grassroots, locally-led conservation projects to achieve the following:

-Increasing sustainable environmentally led industries to create more sustainable livelihoods
+- Increasing sustainable environmentally led industries to make communities financially resilient through climate action

 To achieve our mission, LEF supports projects focused on the following thematic areas;